How to Draw a Radius on Google Maps

 Method 2: KML File Import via Google My Maps

-This method creates a circle in a KML file and imports it into Google My Maps.
-It's the only way to display a radius directly on a Google Map.
+This method creates a circle in a KML file and imports it into Google My Maps — the standard route for getting a radius onto a Google Map.

 How to do it: